 Journaling isn’t for everyone, but there is value in considering it for your morning routine.

 Journaling is another way of meditating, expunging stuff out of your head, and reducing the weight you carry.
 Jot down your thoughts, goals, ideas, dreams, and worries.
 Show your gratitude for the things you have and what’s going right in your life.

 You don’t have to spend too much time here or even do it every day.
 This is purely based on what you feel like saying or are thinking.

 No matter what, in order to establish a meaningful morning routine, you need to get sleep the night before.
 Before you can wake up at the same time each day, you should go to bed at the same time each night.
 Even if you’re a night owl, make it a habit to sleep at the same time.

-Figure out what you need to do in order to have a successful night’s sleep and go after it.
-Allow yourself to get rest so that you can wake up refreshed and energized to take advantage of the benefits of your routine and actually be productive.
+Figure out what you need to do to have a successful night’s sleep and go after it.
+Allow yourself to rest so that you can wake up refreshed and energized to take advantage of your routine’s benefits and be productive.

-The perfect morning routine doesn’t really exist nor do you need to be a morning person to establish and stick to a morning routine; there’s no secret sauce to starting your day.
+A morning routine doesn’t need to be perfect, nor do you need to be a morning person to establish and stick to a morning routine; there’s no secret sauce to starting your day.
 Life happens and gets in the way of the best-laid plans sometimes.
-What you need to do though is try to incorporate some of these ideas to boost your health and productivity and create some consistency in your schedule.
+What you need to do, though, is try to incorporate some of these ideas to boost your health and productivity and create some consistency in your schedule.

-An ideal morning routine also is personalized: it’s one that works for you and your lifestyle and allows you to improve upon and be the best version of yourself.
-Once you’ve established what works for you, you’ll come away feeling so much more accomplished and capable to handle life the way you want to.
+An ideal morning routine is also personalized: it works for you and your lifestyle and allows you to improve and be the best version of yourself.
+Once you’ve established what works for you, you’ll come away feeling much more accomplished and capable of handling life the way you want.